demersdesigns/baseplate/README.md

 ## Usage:
 ---
-**IMPORTANT:** New files and edits to existing files should take place only within the assets folder.
-Files in the development and production folders are autmatically generated and will be overwritten when the gulp tasks are run.
-New HTML files and edits to existing HTML files should be done in the html folder inside the assets directory.
+**IMPORTANT:** New files and edits to existing files should take place only within the app folder.
+Files in the .tmp and public folders are autmatically generated and will be overwritten when the gulp tasks are run.

 There are two tasks that can be run.
 One is for local development purposes and the other is for production.
-The `dev` task will run the development processes listed in the product capabilities section above and will continue to watch for changes and refresh the browser accordingly.
-The `prod` task cleans the target folder, runs the `dev` tasks and then runs a few other tasks to get the code production-ready including minification and concatenation.
+The `gulp dev` task will run the development processes listed in the product capabilities section above and will continue to watch for changes and refresh the browser accordingly.
+The `gulp prod` task creates a public folder or cleans the existing public folder, runs the `gup dev` tasks and then runs a few other tasks to get the code production-ready including minification and concatenation.
 This process attempts to get your code to a place where you can then layer in any CI and deployment tasks that you may need on a per-project basis.

 ### Local Development Instructions: